DATE :

 Important Note: At Edgewater Guitars, we consistently pay 30-40% more than typical guitar shops for premium vintage Gibson acoustics.
 Our expertise in authenticating and valuing these instruments means we recognize quality that less specialized buyers might overlook.

-Detailed Identification Guide for 1958 Gibson J-45
+Detailed identification guide for Gibson J-45

 1958 Gibson guitars use the "T" prefix system, with serial numbers typically ranging from T2000 to T9999.
 The serial number is stamped on the back of the headstock and should begin with "T" followed by 4-5 digits.